 Timing is everything, especially when it comes to gardening.
-If you plan your spring plantings around the average last frost date in your region, you're sure to have an ideal garden season.
-We’ll help you with reminders about when to plant seeds indoors, and when it’s safe to plant seedlings outdoors, for the healthiest plants possible.
-Great gardens involve some luck, but you can increase your good luck by following our timing suggestions to optimize your harvest rewards.
-Watch for our spring updates based on your region on the “last frost dates” map to plan your best garden ever!
+If you plan your spring plantings around the average last frost date of your region, you're sure to have an ideal garden season.
+To optimize your harvest rewards, find your date on the map and then follow our weekly timing suggestions.

 Average last spring frost dates are in the Map Legend.

 14-10 weeks before your last average frost date: you should think about starting these seeds indoors; dill, cilantro, celery, celeriac, collards, kale, lettuce, cauliflower, broccoli, kohlrabi, and cabbage.
 Its also a good time to get your cold frame read to go.